-When it comes to underappreciated classes, the monk is way up there. sure, it doesn’t fit the classic D&D tropes most of our grew up on.
+When it comes to underappreciated classes, the monk is way up there. sure, it doesn’t fit the classic D&D tropes most of us grew up on.
 Giant battle axes?
 Nope.
-Array of powerful spells?
+An array of powerful spells?
 Nah.
-But the Monk does offer a variety of of interesting features bundled together with a cool system for unarmed combat.
+But the Monk does offer a variety of interesting features bundled together with a cool system for unarmed combat.
 Sound intriguing?
 Learn more with our Monk 5E Guide!

 Monk 5E Guide

 Through every living body flows magical energy commonly referred to as “ki.”
 A monk studies this energy, eventually harnessing its power.
 While magical in nature, the masters of ki are not spellcasters.
 Instead, they channel this magic into enhancing their physical abilities into their own body – and the bodies of the foes.
 The end result is a highly-trained, physically talented warrior that can shift the flow of battle.

 Monks come in many forms.
 Some live quiet lives away from society in monasteries.
 However, isolation is not the life all monks choose.
 Some monks choose the life of an adventurer.
 Often, they seek spiritual growth.
 Others merely seek to test their skills.
 Ultimately, the adventure for a monk is about a goal greater than treasure.